-You should not be asking this question.
 All type of content works for the reader.
 What you have to remember is that if your reader is taking the time and effort to read you book, he or she gains something out of it whether intangible (emotions) or tangible (information).
 If people are reading your blog, then they will read your ebook also.

 Q12.
 What is the best tool to format my content?

 Microsoft Word is the easiest to use.
 It also has that handy convert to PDF option.
 While ePub and Mobi also exist as formats, a PDF will open on any device irrespective.
 Hence the preferred option is PDF.
 Other than that is completely up to you.

 Q13.
 How to decide if my content is good for an ebook?

 - Get beta readers, writers with experience, to read your book.